 Substance Abuse

 Substance abuse is defined as a pattern of substance use that leads to significant impairment and distress.
-At least one of these characteristics must occur within one year:

 • Recurring substance use, resulting in the failure to fulfill major obligations at work, school or home.